tgupper/tgupper.github.io/index.md

 For my PhD project, I conduct ethnographic research among a team of computer scientists who program humanoid robots to play soccer.
 Being a computer science student myself, I also actively participate in programming within this team.
 Through both ethnographic and autoethnographic insights, I want to understand the processes through which software for humanoid robots is written.

-I am also a co-founder of [The Safer Fieldwork Project](https://saferfieldworkproject.de), and a huge fan of generative art.
+I am also a co-founder of [The Safer Fieldwork Project](https://saferfieldworkproject.de), a member of the [Code Ethnography Collective](https://codeethnographycollective-ceco.github.io/) and a huge fan of generative art.

 Check out the other pages of my website for more detailled information!
 Or send me an [email](mailto:tamara.gupper@posteo.de) if you have any further questions.